 Rather, it’s meant to get you to re-consider your actions and assumptions with respect to firearms safety when you lay your head down at night.
 While I strongly believe in proper firearms safety for those families that have young children (like me) that’s not what this post is about either.

-Instead, it’s about something I hadn’t fully contemplated until I began to wonder about the unlikely probability that I could actually get my hands on my firearms in the middle of the night if/when I really needed to, considering that they are currently in a gun safe.
+Instead, it’s about something I hadn’t fully contemplated until I began to wonder about the unlikely probability that I could actually get my hands on my firearms in the middle of the night if/when I really needed to, considering that they are currently in a gun safe (check out these top gun safes under $1000).
 In fact, it would likely take me a minute or more to get to my weapons if I really had to.
 Certainly, in a life or death situation that’s an eternity, but that’s my current reality considering my children are still young enough to see weapons as toys.
 I know I need to educate them and will begin doing so when I see fit.

 Anyway, I understand that many people choose to keep handguns, in particular, outside of a safe, perhaps in an end table, behind the headboard, or for the more paranoid among us… right under the pillow.
 Really anywhere that is readily accessible at your bedside and not in a gun safe is what I’m talking about.
 You know, ready to point and shoot!
 Now, with the expectation that many of us have not been in the military and are not police officers, my assumption is that we may not have been fully trained to function with a firearm in split-second situations.
 Certainly, appropriate training is in order.